SoftwrDev/psql-interactive-shell/README.md

 `DB_PORT` or `PG_PORT` = port in where the database is running

-`CODE_EDITOR` = code editor you want to use when writing raw queries (when not set it sets itself as nano by default)
+`CODE_EDITOR` = code editor you want to use when writing raw queries (when not set it sets itself as vim default)